 - (1) The date the Plan is terminated. - (2) The date the covered Employee's Eligible Class is eliminated. - (3) The last day of the calendar month in which the covered Employee ceases to be in one of the Eligible Classes.
 This includes death or termination of Active Employment of the covered Employee.
 (See the section entitled Continuation Coverage Rights under COBRA.) - (4) The last day of the calendar month preceding the covered Employee's enrollment in Medicare. - (5) The end of the period for which the required contribution has been paid if the charge for the next period is not paid when due.
 This includes non-payment of premiums while in a Leave Without Pay (LWOP) status or late COBRA payments.
 If coverage under LWOP is terminated due to non-payment of premiums, no COBRA coverage will be offered. - (6) Failure to submit a LWOP Election form to continue coverage while on LWOP may result in coverage being terminated.
 Should this occur, the Employee will be eligible for re-enrollment in the Plan.
 For non-military LWOP, the Employee must enroll within 30 days following return to active employment and payment in full of any outstanding debt.
 The Employee will be reinstated in the Plan effective the first day of the month following the application date.
-For reinstatement of Military LWOP, the Employee will be eligible to re-enroll within 120 days following return to active employment.
-The Employee must complete the application within that 120-day period and the new coverage will be effective the first day of the month following the application date.
-The Employee will still be responsible for any outstanding premium debt. - (7) If an Employee commits fraud, makes an intentional misrepresentation of material fact in applying for or obtaining coverage, or obtaining benefits under the Plan, or fails to notify their Health Insurance Representative or the Plan Administrator that he or she has become ineligible for coverage, then the Employer or Plan may either void coverage for the Employee and covered
+For reinstatement of Military LWOP, the Employee must complete the application within that 120-day period and the new coverage will be effective the first day of the month following the application date.
+The Employee will be effective the first day of the month following the application date.
+The Employee will be effective the first day of the month following the application date.
+The Employee will be effective the first day of the month following the application date.
+The Employee will be responsible for any outstanding premium debt. - (7) If an Employee commits fraud, makes an intentional misrepresentation of material fact in applying for or obtaining coverage, or obtaining benefits under the Plan, or fails to notify their Health Insurance Representative or the Plan Administrator that he or she has become ineligible for coverage, then the Employer or Plan may either void coverage for the Employee and covered